IntelRealSense/librealsense/readme.md

 5. We are using QtCreator as an IDE for Linux development on Ubuntu.
 While makefiles will eventually be supported, you will need to download and install the IDE to compile the library
   * `sudo apt-get install qtcreator`

-## Releases

-Binary releases for OSX and Linux can be found on the Github repository page under the Releases tab.

 ## FAQ

 *Q:* How is this implemented?